UNiXMIT/UNiXIaC/docs/index.md

 Instances are created with a 120GB SSD, 4vCPUs, 16GiB Memory and 3.1 GHz Clock Speed (t3.xlarge).
 Instances are created with your username, OS and products name as Instance name.
 Tags are added to the instance to show what pruducts have been installed and what installers were used.
 Instances are all set to shutdown at 8pm GMT to encourage users not to leave instances running for no reason.
-If a instance really needs to stay on longer, the auto shutdown can be disabled from wither the task scheduler (Windows) or the root cron job (Linux).
+If a instance really needs to stay on longer, the auto shutdown can be disabled from either the task scheduler (Windows) or the root cron job (Linux).

 ### Supported OS / Products
 #### Windows Server 2022